 I’ve already mentioned that responsive website design allows you to maintain a single site for all device users.

 So, if you want to apply any design changes to your content, you can do so in one place.
-The same refers to your website analytics and tracking.
+The same refers to your website content analytics and tracking.

 This flexibility is a huge advantage when it comes to website management or even small typo improvement.